JustPies/JustPies/README.md

 Hi there--I'm Justin

-I've had an odd writing career.
+I've had an odd professional writing career: Academic, Technical, Fictional, Social, Editorial, etc.

+And none of that includes the near decade of time I spent consulting on writing.

 I won a peace studies award for a rhetorical analysis essay I wrote in undergrad, and somehow my first job outside of academia ended up being a technical writer for Microsoft.

-To folks uninterested in writing, writing is writing.
+Sure, for folks uninterested in writing, writing is writing.

-To those of us making a career with words, there is a clear line between literary writing, copy writing, content writing, technical writing, and the many other writing fields out there.
+For career writers, there are a clear lines between literary writing, copy writing, content writing, technical writing, and the many other writing fields out there.

 So, this README page, and the accompanying portfolios, are me wrangling my experiences as a writer, editor, writing consultant, writing tutor, writing instructor, and technical writer into a cohesive whole.